 Other symptoms of anxiety fall under this same idea as well.
 For example, people generally respond to muscle aches from anxiety by sitting awkwardly, thus causing more muscle aches and more anxiety.
 Or they respond to indigestion by changing their diet, which may in some cases result in more indigestion.
 How you react to your anxiety plays a role in future anxiety symptoms, and avoiding any reinforcing behaviors is important to keep your anxiety at bay.

 Take my anxiety test to get a better idea of your anxiety symptoms and what you can do to stop them.
 Start the test here.

 Everyone talks about the importance of exercise for living longer and staying fit.
-But perhaps the greatest reason to exercise is because science has shown that a lack of exercise can cause anxiety, and exercise can actually cure it.
+But perhaps the greatest reason to exercise is that science has shown that a lack of exercise can cause anxiety, and exercise can cure it.